FLV-pixel/stori_dbt_project/README.md

       - name: txn_type
       - name: total_amount
         tests:
-          - not_null    -- We apply a not\_null test to avoid empty amounts.
+          - not_null    -- I apply a not_null test to avoid empty amounts.
 ```
 ---